thunderbird/webext-examples/messageDisplayScript/README.md

 ```
 {
-    type: "command",
-    command: "markUnread",
+    command: "markUnread"
-    payload: {
-        id: 0                // the tab id
 }
-}
 ```
-***Hint:** the message can be of any structure which can be [serialized](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Chrome_incompatibilities#data_cloning_algorithm), there isn't a rule what structure nees to be used.*
+***Hint:** the message can be of any structure which can be [serialized](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Chrome_incompatibilities#data_cloning_algorithm), there isn't a rule what structure needs to be used.*

-The background script receives the message and check for its `type` property, if the message type matches `command`.
-If so, the entire message is passed to a command handler, which destructure the message payload and then get the `tabId`.
-Then the current displayed message in the tab, identified by the `tabId`, is marked as unread.
+The background script receives the message and check for its `command` property, whether the received message has a non-empty `command` property.
+If so, the entire message is passed to a command handler which takes different actions on the currently selected mail message, based on the passed command.
+If the command handler returns an object, this object will be passed back to the message content script.